If you buy something through my links, I may earn a commission (at no extra cost to you).

-There’s really no excuse not to try traditional Nicaraguan food on your trip: meals are usually less than $5 and absolutely delicious!
+There’s no excuse not to try traditional Nicaraguan food on your trip: meals are usually less than $5 and absolutely delicious!
 The country has a lot of variety in its cuisine, with each region having different specialties.
 From coconut and other flavors on the Caribbean coast to vigorón in Granada, there’s plenty to sample.
-Add all of this Nicaragua food to your list of what to eat in Nicaragua.

 Nicaraguan Food: 10 Traditional Dishes to Try